steveloughran/kerberos_and_hadoop/sections/errors.md

 1. You did specify a keytab but it isn't there or is somehow otherwise invalid
 1. You don't have the Java Cryptography Extensions installed.

+## failure to login using ticket cache file

+You aren't logged via `kinit`, the application isn't configured to use a keytab.
+So: no ticket, no authentication, no access to cluster services.

+you can use `klist -v` to show your current ticket cache

+fix: log in with `kinit`

 ## Clock skew too great

 ```